rust-lang/rust-forge/src/policies/llm-usage.md

 Instead, it's to collect information about *whether this experiment is working*:
 Are people doing interesting and useful things with LLMs?
 Are they learning?
 Are they making repeat contributions?

-This new channel will have higher-than-normal standards for what counts as on-topic.
+Because the new channel is private, it will have higher-than-normal standards for what counts as on-topic.
 For example, the following are on-topic:
 - Whether a PR meets the criteria for the experiment exception
 - Whether a PR follows the policy in general